CaptainUnknown/DERO-Pay-WordPress/README.md

 # DERO-RPC-Bridge 🔌
 WordPress Plugin for an Interface to connect with [DERO RPC Chrome Extension](https://chrome.google.com/webstore/detail/dero-rpc-bridge/nmofcfcaegdplgbjnadipebgfbodplpd).

-Plugin connects & sends a curl request to DERO Wallet through the [DERO RPC Extension API](https://github.com/g45t345rt/dero-rpc-bridge).
+Plugin connects & Communicates with DERO Wallet through the [DERO RPC Extension API](https://github.com/g45t345rt/dero-rpc-bridge).
 After Connecting to the wallet webapp can invoke any Smart Contract or perform a transaction with provided parameters.

 After placing one of the folders in your WordPress **plugins** folder (that can be found under **wp-content**), you can then: